 GO!: What have been some key challenges you have faced together and how did you overcome them?

 GO!: Did the pandemic change the dynamic of the partnership?
-How so?

 GO!: What do you think is the key to success in a brand-agency relationship?

 JD, UK Power Networks: Trust and confidence.
 We need to know that we’re getting value for money.
 This is especially important when you consider that we’re not website developers so we completely trust Tangent to tell us what to do as we know that it’s in their best interests to get the best result possible for us.
 For example, I love the fact that everyone in the Tangent team is completely invested in the weather [since it can impact our network] – they’ll even ring me up when there’s a storm coming to warn us and whenever we are gearing up after a weather warning, they already know!

 DR, UK Power Networks: As with any relationship, I agree that it’s trust.
 You hear an awful lot of talk about ‘how people are acting in your best interests’ but it often doesn’t manifest itself.
 We’ve got a great partnership with Tangent and we know that if we do the right thing by the customers then the natural by-product of that is success.
 Tangent are also great in being able to understand where we are in our evolution as a business, and subsequently tailoring their approach to us by recognising our ambitions but also making sure we’re not treated like a brand-new digital-first business.